tropicoder/erp/README.md

 2. **Tenant Databases**: Each tenant has a dedicated PostgreSQL database
 3. **Tenant Storage**: Each tenant has dedicated S3-compatible storage
 4. **Dynamic Clients**: Prisma and S3 clients are created dynamically per request
+5. **Domain-Based Access**: Tenants can be accessed via custom domains or X-Project-ID header

 ### Event-Driven Architecture